 A study of mission, applying the findings of anthropology as they relate to cultural change.
-The processes of religious development, the means of diffusion, the factors affecting religious acculturation and the analysis from case studies of programs planned to direct changes in religion.
-Identical to ANTH 434.
+The processes of religious development, the means of diffusion, the factors affecting religious acculturation, and the analysis from case studies of programs planned to direct changes in religion.